Available to students meeting the following criteria:

 For discussion with your counselor at the time of your first Zoom tele-mental health appointment:

-To reach mental health support after hours 24/7, please download the TimelyCare app, register using your WUSTL email address, and access the Talk Now feature.
+TimelyCare is a 24/7, free virtual care service for full-time students to address common concerns that can be safely diagnosed and treated remotely.
+To access mental health support after hours, please download the TimelyCare app, register using your WUSTL email address, and access the Talk Now feature.

 Therapy Assistance Online (TAO) offers treatment for mild to moderate anxiety and depression, including concerns and stress due to the pandemic.